top of page

 Step 1: Create a Google Analytics 4 (GA4 Property)

 • Sign into your Google Analytics account.
+If you don't have an account yet, create one and follow the prompts.

 • Click on the admin icon in the bottom left corner of the page.